john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 ## Slicing a Data Set

-**Tip: access columns identified by column names in all caps.**
+#### Why we want column names in all caps

-**Why?
-If a column header is read in from a file rather than defined explicitly by the user, there's no telling what kind of case is used.**
+**If a column header is read in from a file rather than defined explicitly by the user, there's no telling what kind of case is used.**

 Trying this should fail if the cases don't match perfectly: